SlyF0Xx/JoyWayTest/README.md

 # Partitially implemented:
 I tried to create switching between levels via Seamless Travel feature.
 It works, but I stuck into a problem with camera and Axis Mapping and Continue work later

+# Controls:
+LMD to shoot, E to interact, 1 / 2 to switch between first and second weapons